 Today, set out on a local village tour of Shewkyin.
 Interact with the locals and catch a glimpse of unspoiled country life.Daily :

 Today explore the township of Danuphyu, and visit a local cheroot workshop.Daily :

 This morning enjoy a guided walk around the university town of Maubin.
 This afternoon in Yangon visit the impressive 99-metre high gilded stupa of Shwedagon Pagoda.Daily :

 After breakfast, select your Freedom of Choice activity.
 Perhaps travel by train to discover some of the city’s best kept secrets, including a shattered glass factory and leafy oasis.
 Join a walking tour of Yangon and stroll through the historic streets of Chinatown, the Indian Quarter and downtown Yangon.

-After breakfast disembark the RV Samatha for the final time today in Yangon and transfer to the airport for your onward flight.Daily :
+Disembark the RV Samatha for the final time today in Yangon and transfer to the airport for your onward flights.Daily :

 Gain an authentic insight into local life as you visit remote communities and immerse yourself in local culture

 Delight in exceptional Burmese fare designed by renowned Australian chef Luke Nguyen in this intimate 8 seat venue